AlonsoBTech/terraform-portfolio-project/README.md

 </details>

 Now we need to create our CloudFront distribution.
-The CloudFront distribution will need an origing access identity.
-We need to configure the CloudFront:
+The CloudFront distribution will need an origin access identity.
+We need to configure the CloudFront's:
 - Viewer protocol policy
 - Cache behavior
 - Geolocation restrictions